ULAA Program Design

 The U-Lead Advisory Academy is a leadership cohort.
 Our cohorts are designed to bring a group of people together to learn from, and with, each other in an intentional learning experience over an extended period of time.
 ULAA is organized into four dynamic phases including:

 Phase 1 of the program is an intensive learning phase.
-During this phase, you will expand your leadership knowledge and skills to help you work for healthy, livable communities.
+During this phase, you will expand your leadership knowledge and skills to help you lead in the face of change.
 Your learning will be enhanced through the numerous site visits and speakers highlighting Extension's research, programs and partnerships.
 Using Community Vitality's Leadership Competency Model as a guide, you'll discover the competencies leaders of today need to tackle today's complex community issues.
 You will explore areas such as powerful communication, positive psychology, motivation, individual strengths, effective teams, engaging others, navigating conflict and more.

 During Phase 2, or apply phase, you will apply what you have learned to your current projects or efforts.
 It is a time to tap your new networks, test out ideas, and take strategic action with a system of support to help you face the challenges along the way.